The South African Mastiff – Family Friendly or Dangerous Dog?

 Folklore suggests that they were capable of killing a lion, but it is more likely that they could catch and take down a leopard.
 It would take several dogs to bring down a lion, and that role was already being fulfilled by the Rhodesian Ridgeback.

-Considered by many to be protective without being aggressive, they make an excellent choice for a family pet because they do exceptionally well with children.
+Considered by many people to be protective without being overly aggressive, they make an excellent choice for a family pet because they do exceptionally well with children.

-They are totally devoted and happy to be with their owners, but wary of strangers making them a good choice for a guard dog.
+They are totally devoted and happy to be with their owners, but they are wary of strangers, making them a good choice for a guard dog.

 So fearless and loyal, they would fight to the death to protect their own family.
 Visitors and friends that enter the house should be introduced to the dog.